Slideshow: Disease Prevention in Women - Essential Screening Tests Every Woman Needs

 Screening for High Blood Pressure

-Blood pressure is expressed as two numbers.
-The first (systolic) is the pressure of your blood against your artery walls when the heart beats.
+Blood pressure readings include two numbers.
+The first (systolic) is the pressure of your blood when your heart beats.
 The second (diastolic) is the pressure between beats.
-Normal adult blood pressure is less than 120/80.
-High blood pressure is at or above 140/90.
-A reading between those two is considered prehypertension.
-Your doctor can advise you as to how often to have your blood pressure checked.
+Normal adult blood pressure is below 120/80.
+High blood pressure, also called hypertension, is 140/90 or above.
+In between is prehypertension, a sort of early warning stage.
+Ask your doctor how often to have your blood pressure checked.

 Type 2 Diabetes